Counterfeit Pills. Real Consequences.

 The Approach

-Instead of relying on shock value, we focused on the moment of decision.
-We created monotone portraits of everyday people, each holding a pill in a bold, contrasting color.
-Paired with the line:
+Instead of shock tactics, we centered the campaign on deception and decision.
+We created stark, monotone portraits of everyday people holding a single pill in a bold contrasting color, paired with the line:

 “You thought it was Oxy.
 You died from fentanyl.”

-The pill and final line shared the same color—subtly linking choice and consequence.
-The campaign ran for six weeks across Sacramento on billboards, transit ads, and social media.
+The pill and final phrase shared the same color — subtly linking choice and consequence in a single glance.
+The campaign ran for six weeks across Sacramento through billboards, transit ads, and social media.

 Results